SEAT Ibiza hatchback review

 - Some extras should be standard

-New from the ground up for its 2017 launch, the Ibiza debuted the Volkswagen Group’s most up-to-date supermini platform, stealing a march even on the latest Volkswagen Polo.
+New from the ground up for its 2017 launch, the current Ibiza debuted the Volkswagen Group’s most up-to-date supermini platform, stealing a march even on the latest Volkswagen Polo.
 It offers much more interior space than before, including a practical boot.

 Because designers have been able to create extra space without sacrificing looks, the three-door Ibiza SC and ST estate haven't been replaced.